 We believe we maintain excellent relations with our employees.
-As of December 31, 2020, we employed 85 people as full time employees, all of whom work at our Fort Pierce facility.
+As of March 31, 2021, we employee 85 people as full time employees, all of whom work at our Fort Pierce facility.
 None of our employees are represented by a labor union and, since our founding in 1982, we have never experienced a labor-related work stoppage.